 Please note that Vanderbilt and VTRAC reserve the right to withdraw support for travel at any time if conditions shift in a dramatic way.

 - Preparing for international travel - Resources and tips specific to:

 - Digital modules for international travel preparation

-- Please refer to the US Department of State for the most up to date information regarding visa information and travel details
+- Please refer to the US Department of State for the most up to date information regarding visa information, travel warnings and advisories, and travel details